apoloval/simproc/README.md

 into binary machine code.
 Execute `spasm --help` to know how to use it.

 * `spm` is the SimProc Machine.
-It is a very simple machine with SP-80 CPU that maps stdout to the IO port 0x10.
-In other words, you can write SP-80 code that writes to your terminal using `out` instruction.
+It is a very simple machine with SP-80 CPU that maps stdin and stdout to the IO port 0x10.
+In other words, you can write SP-80 code that reads and writes from and to your terminal using `in` and `out` instructions.